Internet Addiction in an Attention Economy

 by Thaddeus Camlin, Psy.D.

 Nothing makes media moguls and tech giants salivate more than our attention.
 Fanciful algorithms identify and target individual interests to pop irresistible, personally tailored click-bate onto our screens with a voyeuristic air.
 Isn’t it a bit strange that google knows I’ve been browsing for office furniture this week, so now when I read about the budget bill banner ads of desks and chairs litter the periphery of my screens?
 Our eyeballs are so coveted that we experience a relentless barrage of shiny sparkles vying for a piece of our consciousness.
 The result?
 An ADHD culture with the attention span of a goldfish and an insatiable appetite to ingest substances that provide a brief checkout and allow for a moment’s peace.
-But amidst the onslaught, the cutthroat competition for our consciousness provides a perfect opportunity to practice moderation.
+But amidst the onslaught, the cutthroat competition for our consciousness provides a perfect opportunity to practice moderation in a world ripe for internet addiction.

 The litany of distractions hurled across our awareness day in and day out affects our focus.
 It’s no wonder we pump our children full of amphetamines, who could concentrate on algebra for more than a minute when surely there’s a new snapchat story from a BFF, instragram post from a secret crush, and tweet from a favorite celebritician to check?
 The fear of missing out drives attention away from life and back into the fantasy world that beckons from inside our devices.
 And so we click, and click, and click, over and over and over.
 We miss the actual concert because we’re filming it and photographing it and posting it to timelines, and newsfeeds, and status updates.
 Look at me – I’m lost in my phone while there’s a concert going on around me!